 At DMA we recognise that parents and carers can have the most important influence on a young person's career choices.
 We understand the importance of involving parents and carers in specific discussions to ensure that the best possible outcomes can be secured.
 Our website has a section for parents and carers, which has all up to date information from work experience opportunities to post 16 information.
 All careers information is sent out via Edulink to all parents as deemed necessary.
-Heads of Year and SLT are always available at parent's evenings to also respond to any concerns and queries that parents or carers may have and online appointments are available on request.
+Heads of Year and SLT are often available at parents' evenings to also respond to any concerns and queries that parents or carers may have.